 7. Warn shoppers about low stock

 Abundance doesn’t spring people into action.
-Seeing there are only a couple pieces left of the timeless black dress will!
+Seeing there are only a couple of pieces left of the timeless black dress will!
 Warn customers that they might miss out on something if they don’t put it into the cart soon.